lightbend/paradox/docs/src/main/paradox/index.md

   )
 ```

-Then call `paradox` which will generate the site in `target/paradox/site/`.
+Then call `paradox` which will generate the site in `target/paradox/site/main`.

 Your markdown documentation will go inside `src/main/paradox/`.
 For example, you can start with `src/main/paradox/index.md`.

 ### Key features

+- Supports Multi-configuration
 - Supports Github flavored Markdown powered by [Pegdown][].
 - Principled markdown extension using generic directives syntax.
 - Github-friendly Markdown source (links work).